 Some of the more common conflicts which directors should avoid are listed below:

-- Relationship of Company. with third-parties Directors may not receive a personal benefit from a person or firm which is seeking to do business or to retain business with Pfizer.
+- Relationship of Company with third-parties.
+Directors may not receive a personal benefit from a person or firm that is seeking to do business or to retain business with the Company.
 A director shall recuse him or herself from any Company Board decision involving another firm or company with which the director is affiliated.

 - Compensation from non-Company sources.
 Directors may not accept compensation (in any form) for services performed for the Company from any source other than the Company.

 - Gifts.
-Directors may not offer, give or receive gifts from persons or entities who deal with Pfizer in those cases where any such gift is being made in order to influence the directors' actions as members of the Board, or where acceptance of the gifts could create the appearance of a conflict of interest.
+Directors may not offer, give or receive gifts or other items of value from persons or entities who deal or seek to deal with the Company in those cases where any such gift has the purpose or effect of influencing (or could be perceived as influencing) the directors’ actions as members of the Board, or where acceptance of the gifts could create the appearance of a conflict of interest.

 Directors are prohibited from:

-Taking for themselves or their companies opportunities that are discovered through the use of Company property, Company information or position as a director;
+- Taking for themselves or companies with which they are affiliated opportunities that are discovered through the use of Company property, Company information or position as a director;

 - Using the Company's property or information for personal gain; or